Skip to main content

 History and Politics is an exciting degree which offers subjects from both the History and the Politics and International Relations courses, together with papers unique to this course which will allow students to explore the space between the two disciplines.
 Students will also be able to build strengths in understanding the nature of evidence, methodology, and approaches in both History and Politics.
 They will be able to choose from a wide range of topics in British, European, American and World history and politics.
 This degree balances a strong grounding in the two component subjects with the opportunity to explore the ways in which historical and political understanding together illuminate the modern world.

 The College is located a two minute walk from both the History Faculty and the Department of Politics and International Studies (POLIS).
-Several Fellows have research and teaching interests in areas covered by this new course.
-The Master of the College, Roger Mosey, is a former editor of the Today Programme on Radio Four, Head of BBC Television News and Controller of Radio Five Live.
-We promote a lively interest in matters central to the course, not least through a range of visiting speakers from politics, journalism and the media.
+We promote a lively interest in matters central to the course, not least through a range of visiting speakers.
+Students on this course will be eligible for support from funds that support subject-related vacation travel, internships and projects.

 The College Library holds over 40,000 books.
 This includes a large history section, housed in its own room, where you will find books of central importance to your course.
 The Library’s holdings in History and Politics are continually updated.
 The Library also provides a pleasant study area in line with students’ needs.